fclorenzo/pkreborn-access/README.md

 The project is modular.
 You can choose to install the features you want.

 - **Pathfinding Mod (`pra-pathfind.rb`)**: Provides a scanner to find and get pathfinding directions to events on the map.
 Includes a category filtering system and the ability to find paths across water (Surf and Waterfall).
+- **Auto walk mod (`pra-autowalk.rb`)**: Provides the player with a functionality to automatically walk to given coordinates in a map.
 - **Accessible Summary Mod (`pra-accessible-summary.rb`)**: Adds an accessible, text-based summary screen to the Pokémon party and PC storage menus.
 - **Gone Fishing Mod (`pra-gone-fishing.rb`)**: Automates the fishing mini-game by removing the need to press a button when a Pokémon bites.
-- **Terra Readability Mod ('Terra Translation Files > blindstep.dat & Settings.rb'): Replaces all instances of Terra's leet speech with English for improved readability and text-to-speech compatibility
+- **Terra Readability Mod ('Terra Translation Files > blindstep.dat & Settings.rb')**: Replaces all instances of Terra's leet speech with English for improved readability and text-to-speech compatibility.

 ## Controls